 The Hot Yoga Spot has put together a list of ways you can stay on track and live your best life.
 Most of these tips can be employed to help you reach any goal, whether it is losing weight, creating more time for exercise, finding a job you enjoy, spending more time being mindful, enjoying more adventures, or anything else you desire.
-Make 2020 the year when your resolution becomes your reality by following these helpful hints:
+Make this the year when your resolution becomes your reality by following these helpful hints:

 - Be vocal about your goals.
 Sharing what you want with those you know is a great way to create accountability and stay motivated.
 Sharing your resolution can be something as simple as talking with your family, posting something on social media, or chatting with your coworkers at lunch.
 Letting others know what you are working on will make you more likely to keep working on it (especially with constant encouragement from those who know what you are up to).